Marco Casambre

 Marco Alessandro Punzal Casambre (born December 18, 1998) is a Filipino professional footballer who plays for Philippines Football League club Kaya–Iloilo and the Philippines national team.

 Education

 Casambre studied at Claret School of Quezon City where he graduated with first honorable mention.
 He entered the University of the Philippines to take up a course on Sports Science.

 Collegiate career

-Casambre plays for the UP Fighting Maroons collegiate football team.
-He was part of the squad that won the 2016 University Games in Dumaguete.
+Casambre played for the UP Fighting Maroons collegiate football team.
+He was part of the squad that won the 2016 University Games in Dumaguete before playing in UAAP Season 79 for the said University team.

 Club career

 Youth

 He once played for the Kaya Elite youth team.

 Ceres

 Casambre previously played for Ceres F.C. of the then-existing United Football League before moving to Global F.C.

 Global Cebu

 He made his starting player debut in an international club competition with Global at the 2016 Singapore Cup in a match against Cambodian club Nagaworld FC on May 28, 2016.
 He played for Global, which renamed itself as Global Cebu when it joined the Philippines Football League (PFL).